Back to blog

 Fetch API supports new standards, such as Promise, resulting in cleaner code that doesn’t require callbacks.

-Node.js has released experimental support for the Fetch API with version 17.5.
+Node.js has released experimental support for the Fetch API with version 17.5, while with Node.js version 18, the Fetch API became stable and is enabled by default as part of the Node.js runtime.
 Since then, you can write your server-side JavaScript code that uses the Fetch API without installing a third-party library.
-To do so, run the following command:
+To check your Node.js version, run the following command in your terminal:

 node --experimental-fetch your_code.js

-For the following examples, a dummy website will be used as a target.
+For the following examples, a scraping sandbox website will be used as a target.
 As the Fetch API returns a Promise object, you can use the fetch-then syntax.
-To see Node Fetch in action, create a file using a code editor and enter the following lines of code:
+First, initialize the Node.js project by executing the following lines in your terminal:

 .then((response) => response.text())